hyosung11/Launch-School/Courses/JS120/Lesson-1-Introduction-OOP/notes.md

 ## 7. Functions as Object Factories

 So far, we've learned how to create objects and add properties and methods to them.
-In this assignment, we'll learn how to automate the process of creating objects.
+In this assignment, we'll learn how to *automate the process of creating objects*.

 Let's revisit the car racing game from an earlier assignment where we created the following object: